jschmidt42/stingray-cef-build/README.md

 Stingray - Gulp CEF Build Script
 ================================

-Download, build and package [CEF](https://bitbucket.org/chromiumembedded/cef) for the Stingray Editor
+Download, build and package [CEF](https://bitbucket.org/chromiumembedded/cef) for the Stingray Editor.

 See https://www.stingrayengine.com for more information on Stingray.